Tacotakedown/elden-ring-util-rs/readme.md

 mkdir build && cd build
 cmake ..
 cmake --build . --config Release
-# right not the lib is not automatically copied to rust lib, ill add that later
 ```

+lib will be built to lib-cpp, from here it will be usable in rust

 ### rust